Certified Wildlife Habitat: A Science-Backed Yard Checklist to Start Today

 Do I need a large yard?

 No. Even balconies and small urban gardens can qualify if they meet habitat requirements.
+In a tiny space, this may look more like container habitat layering than a full backyard transformation.

 Is this the same as a butterfly garden certification?